ItsAmlan/parker/README.md

 ## Prerequisites

-Parker is built for **Ubuntu 24.04 LTS** servers.
+Parker is built for **Debian-based Linux** servers (Debian, Ubuntu, etc.).
 The following must be installed and configured before deployment.

 ### System Packages